PagerDuty/pdpyras/sphinx/source/contributing.rst

 **********

-Once the changes are merged and tagged, make sure your local repository clone has the ``main`` branch checked out at the latest avialable commit, and the local file tree is clean (has no uncommitted changes).
+Once the changes are merged and tagged, make sure your local repository clone has the ``main`` branch checked out at the latest available commit, and the local file tree is clean (has no uncommitted changes).
 Then run:

 .. code-block:: shell